tamagui/tamagui/next.md

+- shorthands should be swapped key/val to ensure one shorthand per prop key
 - playground for animation

 - can move to react 18 only one release after beta and move to use react.useId and react.insertioneffect